Preview: Condors vs Gulls, 7 p.m.

 WHERE IT STANDS

 Six of the seven teams have qualified from the Pacific Division for the Calder Cup Playoffs.
-Bakersfield sits in sixth, but three points out of third, which is shared by Henderson and Coachella Valley.
-The Silver Knights have two with San Jose this weekend while the Firebirds have a home-and-home with the division-leading Ontario Reign.
+Bakersfield sits tied for fifth with San Jose, one point back of fourth place Coachella Valley and three points back of third place Henderson.
+The Silver Knights have San Jose tonight while the Firebirds host the division-leading Ontario Reign.

-IF the playoffs ended at this moment, the Condors would face Henderson in a best-of-3 first round matchup.
+IF the season ended at this moment, the Condors would face Henderson in a best-of-3 first round matchup.
+Click here for the playoff primer.

 30 TUCKS